jangrudo/ai-apocalypse/README.md

 remote areas of the same image simultaneously (a task which animal brains can only perform sequentially).
 Transformer architecture similarly employs massive copying of its neurons.
 It collects data from many “cloned” neurons simultaneously, and compares “cloned” neurons to each other pairwise.
-This is part of the so-called “attention mechanism”, which doesn’t have analogies in animal brains.
+The latter is part of the so-called “attention mechanism”, which doesn’t have analogies in animal brains.
 Overall, such “tricks” allow artificial networks to employ fast “intuitive” processing in some tasks (including language processing), which human brains can’t handle without relying on complex